-LIDAR information was used to develop a ground model of existing conditions for the project area.
-This information was imported into a hydraulic analysis program in order to model the effects of breaking the levee system.
+Providence reviewed the LIDAR information that was used to develop the ground model of existing conditions for the project area.
+In 2016, this information was imported into a hydraulic analysis program in order to model the effects of breaking the levee system.
 An elevation terrain was generated based on LIDAR data.
 Channel geometry for the outflows from each of the basins and from the pond was created using raindrop analysis, and cross sections were created by referencing the elevation terrain.
 Existing pond storage areas were also identified in the model.
 Cross sections were extended to cover any area of concern both within and surrounding the project site.